F88/yonokomae/.github/instructions/YONOKOMAE.instructions.md

 This repository uses bilingual documentation with English as the single source of truth.

+- Keyboard shortcuts within an application should not be documented; they should be represented on the screen.

 ## DEVELOPMENT_EN.md / DEVELOPMENT_JA.md

 ### Source of truth